AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 Only consider to include experiences when the following is applicable:

 * The pages on the site must be reproducible using the page URL.
-* The text content seen by any given user can be reproduced using the page URL and does not depends on cookies or other personalization mechanisms.
+* The text content seen by any given user can be reproduced using the page URL and does not depend on cookies or other personalization mechanisms.

+>[!IMPORTANT]
+>
+>Implement [Content Analytics versioning](manual#versioning) to collect changes that you make to the experiences (pages) subject to Content Analytics.

+#### New configuration {#new-experiences-configuration}

 To include experiences in a new or not implemented configuration: